I Tried Monin Toasted Coconut Syrup

 Like nutty or roasted flavors

-Drink iced coffee or cold brew often
+Drink iced coffee or cold brew regularly

 Want one syrup that works all day